MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/schedule-pricing-changes.md

 The **Pricing** section of the [Pricing and availability](../../../apps/publish/publish-your-app/price-and-availability.md) page lets you select the base price for an app.
 You can also [schedule price changes](#schedule-price-changes) to indicate the date and time at which your app’s price should change.
 Additionally, you have the option to [override the base price for specific markets](#override-base-price-for-specific-markets), either by selecting a new price tier or by entering a free-form price in the market's local currency.
+Please note that Microsoft does not change the product pricing you published without your consent.
+You’re responsible for ensuring the prices reflect the latest market conditions, including foreign exchange rates.

 :::image type="content" source="images/msix-set-app-pricing.png" lightbox="images/msix-set-app-pricing.png" alt-text="A screenshot of the Pricing and availability section showing how to set app pricing.":::